fastify/fastify/docs/Guides/Plugins-Guide.md

 ## Handle errors
 <a id="handle-errors"></a>

-It can happen that one of your plugins fails during startup.
+One of your plugins may fail during startup.
 Maybe you expect it and you have a custom logic that will be triggered in that case.
 How can you implement this?
 The `after` API is what you need. `after` simply registers a callback that will be executed just after a register, and it can take up to